genomicsclass/leanpub/manuscript/interactions_and_contrasts.md

 ## [1] 42.78307
 ```

-Keep in mind that the order of terms in the formula, and therefore rows in the ANOVA table is important: each row considers the reduction in the sum of squares after adding information to the model in the previous row.
+Keep in mind that the order of terms in the formula, and therefore rows in the ANOVA table, is important: each row considers the reduction in the sum of squares after adding information to the model in the previous row.

 The other columns in the ANOVA table show the "degrees of freedom" with each row.
 As the `type` variable introduced only one term in the model, the `Df` column has a 1.
 Because the `leg` variable introduced three terms in the model (`legL2`, `legL3` and `legL4`), the `Df` column has a 3.